gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 ```swift
 bankSDK.returnBackToBusinessAppHandler(resolvedPaymentRequest: resolvedPayment)
 ```
-## Gini Pay Scheme For Your App
+## Gini Bank Scheme For Your App

-In order for your banking app to be available as a payment provider and support the Gini Pay Connect functionality, you need to register a URL scheme for your app known by the Gini Pay API.
+In order for your banking app to be available as a payment provider and support the Gini Pay Connect functionality, you need to register a URL scheme for your app known by the Gini Bank API.

 You should already have a scheme and host from us.
 Please contact us in case you don't have them.